pan15820487651/learngit/readme.txt

-Edison is a version control system
-Edison is free software
+steven is a version control system steven is free software